Soft Autumn Color Palette: Guide to Your Muted Colors

 Cream

-The foundation of the Soft Autumn color palette includes warm neutrals and earthy mid-tones.
-Camel and warm taupe are your go-to base colors — they work for everything from blazers to trousers.
-Terracotta brings warmth and richness without being too bright.
+The foundation is warm neutrals and earthy mid-tones.
+Camel and warm taupe are your go-to base colors, working for everything from blazers to trousers.
+Terracotta brings warmth and richness without going bright.
 Dusty olive and moss green add depth and interest.
-Muted teal is a surprising Soft Autumn color that works beautifully as an accent, especially in scarves, blouses, and jewelry.
-Cream and oatmeal replace stark white, while warm brown and dark olive serve as your "darks" instead of black.
+Muted teal is the surprise of the Soft Autumn color palette — cool enough to feel like a real color, warm enough to harmonize, and lovely in scarves, blouses, and jewelry.
+Cream and oatmeal stand in for stark white, while warm brown and dark olive act as your "darks" in place of black.

 Terracotta